oalnaseri/oalnaseri.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Elevation to the grade of IEEE Senior member
+Elevation to the grade of IEEE Senior member.